TheLongSentance/chatbot_conversation/README.md

   - Ollama (local models)
 - Configurable conversation settings via JSON
 - Extensible architecture for adding new models
+  - see dummy_bot.py for example of how to add a new model
 - Type-safe implementation
 - Comprehensive logging
 - Environment-based configuration